CANDY-LINE/candy-red/README.md

 ## Revison History

+* 1.3.0
+  - Add an option to enable to generate a list of copied files
+  - [Edison (Yocto)] Fix an isuse where npm install with a gihub repo id didn't work
+  - `npm test` now works

 * 1.2.0
   - EnOcean Protocol and Profile support (ESP3 with ERP2 and EEP2.6)
   - Source map support for transpiled code